DR. ABRAM TROSKY

 U.S. Coast Guard Academy

-Abram Trosky is Lecturer in Ethics and Political Theory at the Coast Guard Academy from Boston University where as a Presidential Fellow in the Department of Political Science he led seminars in international relations, American politics, and American diplomatic history as a graduate student, and taught courses in classical and modern political theory as Senior Lecturer in the College of Arts and Sciences.
-He created and taught classes covering classical and modern political theory, political philosophy in literature, race and identity, and contemporary social thought at several Boston-area institutions, including BU, MIT, and Simmons College.
+Abram Trosky is Lecturer in Ethics and Political Theory at the Coast Guard Academy from Boston University where he was Presidential Fellow in the Department of Political Science.
+Helping lead seminars in American politics, international relations, and American diplomatic history as a graduate student, and taught courses in classical and modern political theory as Senior Lecturer in the College of Arts and Sciences.
+He created and taught classes in modern political theory, political philosophy in literature, race and identity, and contemporary social thought at Boston-area institutions including BU, MIT, and Simmons College.

 Dr. Trosky's Curriculum Vitae